AlexandriaCummins/Ada-Essay-/README.md

-#### 4.Tell us about a time you made a mistake that you learned a lot from.
+#### 4. Tell us about a time you made a mistake that you learned a lot from.
 If you encountered the situation again, what would you do differently?
 One of the biggest mistakes I've made was being in college and not trying my best.
 I was stubborn and young, and I snapped between majors like a camera shutter.
 I studied photography and early childhood education, trying my not-so-best to find direction.
 After the first year of complete misdirection on my part, I had a revelation.
 I learned that if I would have entered into my education with a strong focus, I would have had a much more fulfilling and successful experience.

 If I could go back and do it differently, I would have spent much more time considering what path I wanted to choose.
 In essence, that is what this program symbolizes for me.
 With a vision in mind, I would put 100% of my effort into what I was doing and would be mindful of the fact that my actions directly correlated to my future, career, life path, and financial status.
 At this point in my life, I am so excited to feel passionate about a field that is ever-evolving, challenging, and rewarding.